Bounds in simple hexagonal lattice and classification of 11-stick knots: Classification of 11-stick Knots

 \begin{remark} In the next few lemmas, when we say a stick is ``attached to an $x$-, $y$-, or $z$-stick'', we are only looking at the knot projection onto the $xy$-plane and allow the possibility that there is a $w$-stick between them. \end{remark}

-\begin{lemma} If we have a $z$-stick in the $p$-case and it is attached to another $z$-stick, then the knot must be $3_1$ or $4_1$. \end{lemma}
+\begin{lemma} Suppose we have an irreducible $11$-stick knot in the sh-lattice with four $w$-sticks.
+If we have a $z$-stick in the $p$-case and it is attached to another $z$-stick, then the knot must be $3_1$ or $4_1$. \end{lemma}

 \begin{proof} If the $z$-stick not in the $p$-case is in the one-stick case, then we know from \fullref{z reduction lemma} that we can replace it by adding one stick and we can replace the stick in the $p$-case with a net gain of three sticks.
 This gives us a knot with fifteen sticks so it must be a trefoil knot or a figure-eight knot.

-Now, we will show that we cannot have a stick in the $p$-case and another in the two-stick case.
+We will now show that we cannot have a stick in the $p$-case and another in the two $w$-stick case.

 First, assume that the $z$-sticks are connected and point in different directions from the $w$-stick connecting them so they do not lie on top of each other.
 Then, we only have three more $w$-sticks so we cannot have one with two obstructions and another with three.
 Now, assume that the $z$-sticks are connected and point in the same direction from the $w$-stick connecting them so they lie on top of each other.
 Then, we can perform an $R$-move between the $w$-stick and the overlapping portion of the $z$-stick then combine the overlapping $z$-sticks so that the $z$-sticks are in the earlier case. \end{proof}